santoshyadavdev/angular-snippets/readme.md

 - Go to pages -> snippets folder.
 - add a new mdx file with the name of the snippet.
-- add the following frontmatter to the file.
+- add the content in the format below.

 ```mdx
 ---